 Mix proportion design of concrete and fresh concrete,1time,Mix proportion of concrete is designed using the results of Isquocementrsquo and Isquoaggregatersquo.
 The condition of fresh concrete made by using the designed mix proportion is examined.
 The test specimens for Isquohardened concretersquo are also cast.
 Hardened concrete,2times,Some destructive and non-destructive tests are performed in the test specimens cast in Isquofresh concretersquo.
+Reinforcing steel bar,1time,The yield strength, the tensile strength and the elongation are obtained in the

-Reinforcing steel bar,1time,The yield strength, the tensile strength and the elongation are obtained in the reinforcing steel bar for concrete.
+Reinforcing steel bar, I time, The yield strength, the tensile strength and the elongation are obtained in the reinforcing steel bar for concrete.